 The most popular chemical filter media is activated carbon.
 It’s a highly porous form of carbon that’s been treated to make it especially good at adsorbing dissolved wastes from the water.

-It is very important to use a filter bag if you choose to add these media (outside of the bag, the granules will start drifting, clogging your filter’s impeller).
+It is very important to use a filter bag if you choose to add this media (outside of the bag, the granules will start drifting, clogging your filter’s impeller).

 Step 07: Add More Media